CumulusNetworks/docs/content/cumulus-netq-40/Validate-Operations/Validate-Network-Protocol-and-Service-Operations.md

     - Return to the validation jobs list by clicking {{<img src="https://icons.cumulusnetworks.com/01-Interface-Essential/33-Form-Validation/close.svg" width="14" height="14">}}.

-    You may find that comparing various results gives you a clue as to why certain devices are experiencing more warnings or failures.
+    Comparing various results can give you a clue as to why certain devices are experiencing more warnings or failures.
 For  example, more failures occurred between certain times or on a particular device.

 ### Manage Scheduled Validations